 Rent Management Policy

-Our rental calculations are based on the Housing NSW Rent Policy.
-Please refer to the Housing NSW website for further information – www.housing.nsw.gov.au.
+Our rental calculations are based on the Department of Communities and Justice Rent Policy.
+Please refer to the DCJ website for further information – https://www.facs.nsw.gov.au/housing/policies/charging-rent-policy

 Rent Review and Rent Increase Policy